The Age of Consent in CA: California Consent Laws

 More Info

 Given the serious nature of statutory rape charges, it is essential to consult with a skilled attorney.
+Violating these laws can lead to serious legal consequences, including imprisonment and mandatory registration as a sex offender.

 If facing such charges understand all the legal options and defenses available.
 It is always recommended to abide by the laws and to engage in sexual activity.
 Only consenting adults who are above the age of consent.